Börgemoor

-Already in March 1933 as the first concentration camps were rapidly filling, the Prussian ministry of the interior began looking for new camp locations.
-Beginning in June 1933 in the towns of Börgermoor, Esterwegen, and Neususturm, all in the northwestern peat bog area of Germany, the first so-called barracks camps were constructed.
-This area was chosen because it lay outside of industrial centres and because it provided sufficient opportunities to put prisoners to work on supposedly public works projects that involved the cultivation of surrounding wastelands.
-In terms of housing capacity, the camps at Esterwegen and Börgermoor, each finished in August 1933, were amongst the largest in Germany and were smaller only than the Bavarian concentration camp Dachau.
+In March 1933, as the first concentration camps were rapidly filling, the Prussian ministry of the interior began to look for new camp locations.
+Beginning in June 1933, the first so-called barracks camps were constructed in the towns of Börgermoor, Esterwegen, and Neususturm, all in the northwestern peat bog area of Germany.
+This area was chosen because it lay outside industrial centres and provided sufficient opportunities to put prisoners to work on supposedly public works projects involving the cultivation of surrounding wastelands.
+In terms of housing capacity, the camps at Esterwegen and Börgermoor, both finished in August 1933, were among the largest in Germany; only the Bavarian concentration camp Dachau was larger.

 Singing on Command

-Börgermoor was originally built in June 1933 for 1,000 inmates -- mostly members of the political workers’ movement primarily from the Ruhr area and the Rhineland -- and was closed as concentration camp the following year.
-Though branded as “treasonous” („Vaterlandsverräter”) by the Nazis, many of these prisoners were forced by the guards to sing “patriotic” or Nazi songs as an act of humiliation.
+Börgermoor was originally built in June 1933 for 1,000 inmates — mostly members of the political workers’ movement primarily from the Ruhr area and the Rhineland — and was closed as a concentration camp the following year.
+Though branded as Vaterlandsverräter (treasonous) by the Nazis, many of these prisoners were forced by the guards to sing 'patriotic' or Nazi songs as an act of humiliation.
 They had to sing while marching to the camp or upon their arrival.
-As Wolfgang Langhoff has written, many new arrivals heard the following statement in reference to this musical greeting ritual: “Man, it is hell here!
-Have they already taught you to sing?”
+As Wolfgang Langhoff has written, many new arrivals heard the following statement in reference to this musical greeting ritual: 'Man, it is hell here!
+Have they already taught you to sing?'
 Indeed, camp life in Börgermoor would prove to be a musical hell for many prisoners.
 At roll call, during marching, exercises, and during their forced labour, the guards would regularly mandate the singing of songs as a parallel of their own military traditions.
-Hermann Laupsien recorded in a letter that “each time we marched in or out” the prisoners had to strike up a song.
-“Song accompanied our quick-paced march to the worksite,” was how Eugen Eggerath commented in a letter to his wife from 16 August 1933 on the compulsory singing of the prisoners on their way to or from their cultivation work in Emsland’s moor.
+Hermann Laupsien recorded in a letter that 'each time we marched in or out' the prisoners had to strike up a song.
+'Song accompanied our quick-paced march to the worksite,' commented Eugen Eggerath in a letter to his wife from 16 August 1933 on the compulsory singing of the prisoners on their way to or from their cultivation work in Emsland’s moor.
 It was not uncommon during the kilometres-long march to be interrupted with additional chicaneries, such as prisoners being forced to crawl on the ground with tools in hand.

 On various occasions, the guards intentionally ordered the political prisoners to sing the workers’ song ‘The Internationale’.
 The singers were supposed to disgrace this tradition-rich song of the workers’ movement through the context of their performance.
 These commands also presented an opportunity for mistreatment by the guards.
 After obeying such an order, one prisoner met with a prompt punch to the face.
-This came with the advice that it would be better for him to learn the Nazi ‘Horst-Wessel-Lied’ (’Horst Wessel song’) by heart.
-Another example was the satirical song ‘Ich bin ein Jude, kennt ihr meine Nase?’ (’I am a Jew, do you know my nose?’), an anti-Semitic variation on the Prussian national anthem ‘Preußenlied’ (’Song of Prussia’) written by B.H.
+This came with the advice that it would be better for him to learn the Nazi ‘Horst-Wessel-Lied’ (Horst Wessel song) by heart.
+Another example was the satirical song ‘Ich bin ein Jude, kennt ihr meine Nase?’
+(I am a Jew, do you know my nose?), an anti-Semitic variation on the Prussian national anthem ‘Preußenlied’ (Song of Prussia), written by B.H.
 Thiersch in 1830.
 The singing of this song was intended to denigrate Jewish prisoners.
 In 1933, an older Jewish salesman had to sing it while kneeling in the detention barracks.
 Afterwards he had to recite an obscene text in the manner of a prayer.
 Bawdy songs with obscene content, moreover, were intended to mock the modesty of prisoners, in particular of married men and fathers.
-They sang ‘Lore’ with the lonely forester’s daughter.
-Or in the song ‘In dem Wasser schwimmt ein Fisch’ (’A fish swims in the water’): “Come back to the homeland, / a new life begins / a woman is taken / Santa Clause brings little children.”
+They sang ‘Lore with the lonely forester’s daughter.
+Or in the song ‘In dem Wasser schwimmt ein Fisch’ (A fish swims in the water): 'Come back to the homeland / a new life begins / a woman is taken / Santa Claus brings little children.'
 However, some of the SS would order singing out of pure boredom.
 Langhoff relates:

 Three comrades formed a music group with guitars and mandolins.
 Evenings in the barracks, the group performed songs from the peasant’s war, hiking songs, infantry songs and folk songs.